Thriving Jeffco Responsive Grant Opportunity

 Funding Goal

-Colorado Gives Foundation will provide unrestricted, one-year grant support to Jeffco serving organizations focused on advancing Jeffco Thrive metrics (see Award Considerations) that complement Colorado Gives Foundation’s strategic impact work and in response to other community needs.
-Specifically, we are looking for organizations working in these impact areas:
+Colorado Gives Foundation provided unrestricted, one-year grant support to Jeffco serving organizations focused on advancing Jeffco Thrive metrics that complemented our strategic impact work in response to other community needs.
+Specifically, we were looking for organizations working in these impact areas:

 • Essential Needs